roboticslab-uc3m/developer-manual/best-practices-github.md

     * [How should commit messages be?](#how-should-commit-messages-be)
 * [GitHub: Pull Request](#github-pull-request)
 * [If you have any doubts or comments](#if-you-have-any-doubts-or-comments)

+## GitHub: Issues

+Regarding which `label` to assign to an issue in GitHub, we are attempting to unify them, with [teo-main](https://github.com/roboticslab-uc3m/teo-main/labels) for inspiration.

+Reasons for using GitHub issues rather than private messaging:
+* Increased global productivity as logs are kept.
+It tends to avoid repetition of the same questions and the same answers.
+* A convenient tool to keep any technical topic inside its technical context and focus on the proper issue's subject.
+* Higher visibility of your topic in such a way that the answer may come from unexpected people.
+This is especially interesting in cases of disagreement between two parties where unrelated contributors may bring up new ideas and worthy viewpoints.

 ## GitHub: commit (and push)
 We have seen in [Main Developer Tools](main-developer-tools.md) that GitHub is an important part of our workflow.
 Now let's see when and how to use it.